Temporary restrictions at Staffordshire's recycling centres

 I have a disability and cannot dispose of my waste on my own, what should I do?

-You may bring another person in the vehicle with you (in line with government guidance this should be a member of you household, or support bubble) who can exit the vehicle to dispose of waste on your behalf.
+You may bring another person in the vehicle with you who can exit the vehicle to dispose of waste on your behalf.

 If you are unable to bring someone with you, and have a registered disability that affects your ability to dispose of your waste, please notify a member of staff on arrival and they will direct you to a ‘drop off’ location where you can leave any items you are unable to place into a skip or container yourself.
 This is a restricted service as storage space on our recycling centres is limited.
 Please only use this service if you really need it and you are bringing waste which you cannot dispose of in your kerbside bins.
 Staff will not be able to unload your vehicle for you.